What to see in the south of Sri Lanka? Where are the best beaches in the south of Sri Lanka? Where to stay in this part of Sri Lanka?

 Rent your own motorbike

-In conclusion about the best things to see in the South of Sri Lanka
+In conclusion about the best things to see in South Sri Lanka

 We were actually quite surprised with the number of digital nomads in Weligama.
 It offers great co-working spaces and amazing healthy vegan cafes.
 So for the digital nomads out there, make sure to add Sri Lanka in your itinerary.